MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 ##Value types

 Value types behave different upon assignment.
 When a value type is assigned to a variable the variable always stores the *value* itself, not a *reference* to a value.
 This means whenever a value is assigned to a new variable, that variable gets its own copy of the *value*.
 A value can always only have one owner.
-In Swift Arrays are implemented as value types (they are structs!).
+In Swift, arrays are implemented as value types (they are structs!).
 So let's take a look at the same example in Swift:

 	var array1 = [5,8,2]
 	var array2 = array1